Grace Nichols

 Grace Nichols (born 1950) is a Guyanese poet who moved to Britain in 1977, before which she worked as a teacher and journalist in Guyana.
 Her first collection, I is a Long-Memoried Woman (1983), won the Commonwealth Poetry Prize.
 In December 2021, she was announced as winner of the Queen's Gold Medal for Poetry.

 Early years and education

-Grace Nichols was born in Georgetown, Guyana, and lived in a small village on the country's coast until her family moved to the city when she was eight years old.
-She took a Diploma in Communications from the University of Guyana, and subsequently worked as a teacher (1967–70), as a journalist and in government information services, before she migrated to the United Kingdom in 1977.
+Grace Nichols was born in Georgetown, and lived in a small village on the country's coast until her family moved to the city when she was eight years old.
+She took a Diploma in Communications from the University of Guyana, and subsequently worked as a teacher (1967–70), as a journalist and in government informations services, before she migrated to the United Kingdom in 1977.
 Much of her poetry is characterised by Caribbean rhythms and culture, and influenced by Guyanese and Amerindian folklore.

 Literary career

 Her first collection of poetry, I is a Long-Memoried Woman won the 1983 Commonwealth Poetry Prize.
 A film adaptation subsequently won a gold medal at the International Film and Television Festival of New York, and the book was dramatised for BBC radio.
 Her novel for adults, Whole of a Morning Sky, was published in 1986.
 In 1992, her work featured in the anthology Daughters of Africa (edited by Margaret Busby).

 Nichols has published several further books of poetry, including in 2006 volume of new and selected poems, Startling the Flying Fish, and her books for children encompass collections of short stories and poetry anthologies.
 Her poetry is featured in the AQA, WJEC (Welsh Joint Education Committee), and Edexcel English/English Literature IGCSE anthologies – meaning that many GCSE students in the UK have studied her work.
 Her religion is Christianity after she was influenced by the UK's many religions and multi-cultural society.